Generative Modelling With Inverse Heat Dissipation: Derivation of Method Details

 \subsection{Derivation of the Variational Lower Bound}

 This section contains a derivation for the variational bound in more detail than what was presented in the main text.
+It is mainly intended for readers not already familiar with the diffusion model mathematics.
 Recall the definitions for the generative Markov chain and the inference distribution:

 Taking the negative of the evidence lower bound, we get

 In the KL terms $\mathrm{D}_\text{KL}[q(\vec{u}_{k-1}\mid\vec{u}_0)\,\|\,p(\vec{u}_{k-1}\mid\vec{u_k})]$, the time steps $k-1$ have already been integrated over and the term is dependent only on $\vec{u}_k$ when $\vec{u}_0$ is constant.
 The term $\mathrm{D}_\text{KL}[q(\vec{u}_K\mid\vec{u}_0)\,\|\,p(\vec{u}_K)]$ is not dependent on any of the variables $k$ and $\log p_\theta(\vec{u}_0\mid\vec{u}_1)$ only on $\vec{u}_1$.
 We can proceed in two ways: Either {\em (i)}~add dummy integrals over the already marginalized over dimensions to get \cref{eq:simplified_neg_elbo} in the main text, or {\em (ii)}~marginalize out all redundant expectation values to explicitly get the final loss function.
 We first look at {\em (i)}: